blackmarllbor0/building-materials-market-API/README.md

 `npm start`

+### Or you can launch a docker image with a ready-made app using the command `npm run app:up`

-Your Builder Materials Market online store should now be up and running.
+### Your Builder Materials Market online store should now be up and running.

 ## Current State